aroseartist/Who-Represents-You/README.md

 ## <a name="author"></a>Author

 Lora "Ro" Rose is a software engineer from San Francisco, CA with a background in data and analytics program development.
 After obtaining a Master of Science in Marketing with a concentration in New Media, she has persued software engineering as a route towards a career in data visualization.
-Visit her online:
+Visit her online -

 [Personal Website](http://www.aroseartist.com/ "ARoseArtist")

 [LinkedIn](linkedin.com/in/aroseartist "Lora Rose")

 ![break](markdown/background-line.png "line break")